rschristopher/rschristopher.github.io/src/pow/sovereignty/index.md

  life.
 Otherwise, they either find a better sovereign, or become a sovereign.
-No one is denied the opportunity, except by act by God.
+No one is denied the opportunity.

 There is no more block subsidy.
 Miners are on-chain settlement exchanges, turning lightning wallets into sovereign wealth allocations, final international settlement.
-Miners, hy necessity, are sovereign.
+Miners, by necessity, are sovereign.
 Do you need a pool?
 Only if your time preference is small.
 Or, if the long tail of hashrate can compete.